FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_start_robot.rst

 Button box control robot movement
 ---------------------------------------

-Refer to the 2.7.3 of the hardware installation of Chapter 2.
+Refer to the 3.6.3 of the hardware installation of Chapter 3.
 The end LED definition of the end to control the robot

 Not paired with teaching pendant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  **Step1**:Turn on the power switch of the robot control box, start the robot, wait for the end LED to display green for a long time before operating the robot, as shown in Figure 3.3-1.
+-  **Step1**:Turn on the power switch of the robot control box, start the robot, wait for the end LED to display green for a long time before operating the robot, as shown in figure below.

 .. figure:: quick_start_robot/001.png
    :align: center
    :width: 4in

-.. centered:: Figure 3.3-1 Green Schematic Diagram of End LED
+.. centered:: Figure 4.3-1 Green Schematic Diagram of End LED

--  **Step2**:Long press the button box "button 2" to enter the mode without teaching pendant, and the end LED flashes blue three times, as shown in Figure 3.3-2.
+-  **Step2**:Long press the button box "button 2" to enter the mode without teaching pendant, and the end LED flashes blue three times, as shown in figure below.

 .. figure:: quick_start_robot/002.png
    :align: center
    :width: 4in

-.. centered:: Figure 3.3-2 end LED blue blue schematic diagram
+.. centered:: Figure 4.3-2 end LED blue blue schematic diagram

 -  **Step3**:Long press button "button 1" Switch the robot to the drag mode.
-At this time, the end LED is white and blue, as shown in Figure 3.3-3.
-To any position of the mobile robot, long press the "button 1" to exit the drag mode, the short-press button box "button 2" records P1 point, the end LED purple flashes three times, as shown in Figure 3.3-4.
+At this time, the end LED is white and blue, as shown in Figure 4.3-3.
+To any position of the mobile robot, long press the "button 1" to exit the drag mode, the short-press button box "button 2" records P1 point, the end LED purple flashes three times, as shown in Figure 4.3-4.

--  **Step4**:Mobile robot, short press button box "button 2" record P2 point, the end LED purple flashes three times, as shown in Figure 3.3-4.
+-  **Step4**:Mobile robot, short press button box "button 2" record P2 point, the end LED purple flashes three times, as shown in Figure 4.3-4.

 .. figure:: quick_start_robot/003.png
    :align: center
    :width: 4in

-.. centered:: Figure 3.3-3 end LED white green schematic diagram
+.. centered:: Figure 4.3-3 end LED white green schematic diagram

 .. figure:: quick_start_robot/004.png
    :align: center
    :width: 4in

-.. centered:: Figure 3.3-4 end LED purple schematic diagram
+.. centered:: Figure 4.3-4 end LED purple schematic diagram

 -  **Step5**:The long press button "button 1" exit the drag mode.
 At this time, it is a manual mode.
-The end LED is green, as shown in Figure 3.3-5.
+The end LED is green, as shown in Figure 4.3-5.
 Short press "Key 1" to switch the robot to the automatic mode.
-At this time, the end LED is blue, as shown in Figure 3.3-6.
+At this time, the end LED is blue, as shown in Figure 4.3-6.

--  **Step6**:The short press button "button 3" runs the program, the end LED blue flashes twice, as shown in Figure 3.3-6.
+-  **Step6**:The short press button "button 3" runs the program, the end LED blue flashes twice, as shown in Figure 4.3-6.

 .. figure:: quick_start_robot/005.png
    :align: center
    :width: 4in

-.. centered:: Figure 3.3-5 end LED green schematic diagram
+.. centered:: Figure 4.3-5 end LED green schematic diagram

 .. figure:: quick_start_robot/006.png
    :align: center
    :width: 4in

-.. centered:: Figure 3.3-6 end LED blue schematic diagram
+.. centered:: Figure 4.3-6 end LED blue schematic diagram

--  **Step7**:Short press the button box "button 3" to stop running the program, and the red LED at the end flashes three times, as shown in Figure 3.3-7.
+-  **Step7**:Short press the button box "button 3" to stop running the program, and the red LED at the end flashes three times, as shown in figure below.

 .. figure:: quick_start_robot/007.png
    :align: center
    :width: 4in

-.. centered:: Figure 3.3-7 end LED red schematic diagram
+.. centered:: Figure 4.3-7 end LED red schematic diagram

 Matching the oscilloscopy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~